-Section V - Site Permit Requirements and Standards
+Section V. Site Permit Requirements and Standards

-(a) Sound Modeling, Sound Standards and Sound-Related Enforcement Procedures

-- (1) Independent Pre-licensing Sound Study.
+- 5.1 Sound Modeling, Sound Standards and Sound-Related Enforcement Procedures - A) Independent Pre-licensing Sound Study.
 An Application for a WEF Site Permit shall include a four season sound study as specified in the Appendix.
-This study shall be conducted by a Qualified Independent Acoustical Consultant, selected by the Planning Board.
+This study shall be conducted by a Qualified Independent Acoustical Consultant approved by the Planning Board.
 The consultant will review this study and assist the Planning Board in determining whether the proposed WEF will comply with the sound limits set forth in this Ordinance.
-The Applicant shall provide financial surety that the cost of the study, and its review, will be borne by the Applicant, in accordance with Section (VII) of this Ordinance. - (2) Sound Limits(0 to 5280 feet).
+The Applicant shall provide financial surety that the cost of the study, and its review, will be borne by the Applicant, in accordance with Section (VII) of this Ordinance. - B) Sound Limits.
 No Site Permit shall be issued if the pre-licensing information or sound study indicates that the proposed WEF will not comply with the following requirements, which are to apply everywhere within one mile (5280 feet) of any WT, except on Project Parcel(s) or on a Participating Parcel(s) which is subject to a Mitigation Waiver which specifies different sound limits than those below.
-If pre-construction estimates of the post-construction sound levels, exceed the limits below, then the WEF Application will be denied; if these limits are exceeded after the WEF has been built, then the WEF will be in violation of this Ordinance.

-The sound limits below are stated in terms of $L{90}A(\text{pre})$ , $L{eq}A(\text{post})$ , $L{eq}C(\text{post})$ , $L{90}C(\text{post})$ and $L{eq}A(\text{post})$ .
+If pre-construction estimates of the post-construction sound levels, exceed the limits below, then the WEF Application will be denied; if these limits are exceeded after the WEF has been built, then the WEF will be in violation of this Ordinance. - 1) The sound limits below are stated in terms of $L{90}A(pre)$, $L{eq}A(post)$, $L{eq}C(post)$, $L{90}C(post)$ and $L{eq}A(post)$.
 Each of these quantities is defined in the Appendix, particularly in Parts c(3)A, c5 and d.
 Prior to construction of the WEF, the "pre" values are as measured and the "post" values are as calculated, following the guidelines of the Appendix.
-After the WEF has been constructed, the "pre" values are the WEF-Off values and the "post" values are the WEF-On values.
+After the WEF has been constructed, the "pre" values are the WEF-Off values and the "post" values are the WEF-On values. - 2) Audible Sound Limit.
+The appropriate value to use for the pre-construction sound level in the three tests below is $L{90}A(pre)$; the appropriate value to use for the post construction sound level is $L{90}A(post)$.